DwayneBrown213/Q.A.-Portfolio/bug-reports/Sprint 9/Mobile testing-S9P-09.md

 5. Login as courier on the app.
 6. Accept the order that was created from the “All orders” list.
 7. Set the device's wifi and data internet off.
-  Expected results: "No Internet Access"- pop-up is displayed.
-  Actual results: Notification not displayed.

 ### **Expected Result:**